 Find brand and name mentions: When you’re trying to work in link building and anchor texts to your web site, who are the best people to contact?

-The best people are ones that like you and have already linked to you.
+The best people are the ones that like you and are linking to you.

 One way of finding these mentions is by using a tool like Ahrefs or Majestic to find new backlinks.
-It’s an effective way to do it, but not the only one.
+Although, this isn’t the only option.

 - Neil Patel